ChangChiaEn/HandTrackMouse/README.md

-# Hand Gesture Mouse Control
+# Hand Track Mouse Control

 This project allows you to control the mouse pointer using hand gestures detected through a webcam.
 It uses MediaPipe for hand tracking and PyAutoGUI for mouse control, making it possible to move the cursor and trigger clicks without a physical mouse.